Best Induction Hobs with Extractor (UK 2022)

 • Automatic extraction settings

-• The space-saving unit fits above the drawers
+• The space-saving unit fits above drawers

 • Flexible, multi-purpose cooking zones